-To help celebrate this major step, we invited our C&PRRA president, Sir William McAlpine and other notable dignitaries from NR and Chiltern Railways to officially open the staircase.
+To help celebrate this major step, we invited our then C&PRRA president, the late Sir William McAlpine and other notable dignitaries from NR and Chiltern Railways to officially open the staircase.
 A full report can be seen in the Newsletters page under ‘Staircase Opening’.

 Winter 2015 was reasonably kind to us and neither did we have much snow to contend with nor did we face problems with frozen water pipes etc. We were able to open up the old fireplaces on the operating floor and on chilly days had a roaring log fire using all the rotten old wood we had taken out.
 All the volunteers agreed this was a pretty nice way to spend the run up to Christmas.